philsmd/vap11g/README.md

     -a WPA2
     -k network key, passphrase, password for your security protocol (e.g. WPA2-PSK passphrase)
     -t use 128bit WEP, strong mode
-    -m disable mac address filtering (only used for finding/filtering the devices attached)
+    -m disable mac address filtering (only used for finding/filtering the local connected ethernet device)

 # Hacking